LexicalScoped/Snake/README.md

 You can find the Youtube Series [Here](https://www.youtube.com/watch?v=TxR0Oz2fkVw&list=PLrgfP3SxurhL7oOWoMkCXR4F10c0Ypp1E)

-# Requirements
+# Requirements for Source

-Python 3.10 or newer
+Python 3.9.7 or newer
 PyGame 2.0.1 (SDL 2.0.14, Python 3.9.7)

-NOTE: this was done using the pip install PRE-RELEASE which allows it to load previous versions or pre-release/development versions as Pygame is not out for 3.10+ yet.
+NOTE: if using Python 3.10+ you will need to use the pip install PRE-RELEASE which allows it to load previous versions or pre-release/development versions as Pygame is not out for 3.10+ yet.
 ```
 pip install pygame --pre
 ```

 Ensure you have Python in your path directory
 HOWTO: [YouTube Link](https://www.youtube.com/watch?v=MOq3uIPBEsU&ab_channel=LexicalScoped)

+# Executable under dist directory

+Leveraged PyInstaller to build stand alone Executable.

 # Authors